 Attention deficit hyperactivity disorder affects millions of children in the United States every year.
 While it is not yet known what causes the condition, scientists have pointed to a variety of risk factors.
 New research suggests that a child’s birth date may affect the chances of being diagnosed with the condition.

 While scientists do not currently know what causes ADHD, research has indicated a variety of risk factors.
-The disease seems to be more common among males than females, with boys being more than twice as likely to be diagnosed with ADHD.
+The disease seems to be more common among males than females, with boys being more than

 Other risk factors include genetics, brain injuries, low weight at birth, tobacco or alcohol intake during pregnancy, as well as gestational exposure to some environmental toxins.